 Decisions and Requirements to Obtain Permanent Resident Status through the EB-5 Immigrant Investor Program

-The fifth employment-based immigrant visa preference, more commonly referred to as EB-5, was created in 1990 by Congress to enable foreign investors to gain permanent resident status through qualifying investments.
-The program is administered by United States Citizenship and Immigration Services (USCIS).
+The fifth-preference employment-based immigrant visa, more commonly referred to as the EB-5 visa, was created in 1990 by Congress to enable foreign investors to gain permanent resident status through qualifying investments.
+The EB-5 program is administered by United States Citizenship and Immigration Services (USCIS).

 Choose to Invest Directly or through an EB-5 Regional Center